joaoandradegp-wq/DOS-Game_Launcher/DEV/qw_server/README.md

 A context menu is available for player administration.

-#### When RCON is available
+When RCON is available:

 * Kick players
 * Ban player IP addresses

-If RCON is unavailable, the panel automatically falls back to the standard UDP status query and displays the information available through that response.
+The panel can also query the server directly through the standard QuakeWorld UDP `status` protocol.

 ---